 - At least the same level of care as Medicare Part A and B

 - Urgent care

 - Hospice services

-More Medicare Advantage plans now offer additional services, according to an October 2020 Kaiser Family Foundation report.
+More Medicare Advantage plans now offer additional services, with over 90% of plans offering vision, dental, hearing and fitness, according to a November 2021 Kaiser Family Foundation report.

 In 2020, about 250 plans began offering nonmedical supplemental benefits to about 1.2 million enrollees.

 - Home modifications